Skip to content

 Students in this course will utilize the following platforms for communication, assignments, and assessment.
 All students are required to use their primary email from eCampus for accessing these platforms.
 Automatic registration will be provided for students.

 Placeholder Ed Discussion: Serves as the primary platform for academic discussions, polls, and quizzes.
-Ed facilitates student engagement with peers and instructors, fostering knowledge sharing and comprehension of key computer organization concepts.
+Ed facilitates student engagement with peers and instructors, fostering knowledge sharing and comprehension of key concepts.
 The platform's intuitive interface supports various discussion formats, including text, mathematical equations, code snippets, and circuit diagrams [Ed Help].

 Placeholder Gradescope: Streamlines the assignment submission and grading processes, ensuring prompt and consistent feedback from instructors.
 Gradescope's advanced features allow for efficient grading of written and programming assignments.
 Students can review their evaluated work, analyze detailed feedback, and identify areas for improvement.
 The platform also supports regrade requests, promoting transparency in the assessment process [Gradescope Help Center].